 - You may have a passive or rental loss carryover that is larger for federal purposes than for Montana purposes because of differences in state and federal filings in prior years.
 If this results in a larger passive or rental income reportable on your Montana tax return, enter the additional amount here. - You may have a larger capital loss carryover for federal purposes than for Montana.
 If this results in larger reportable capital gains, enter the additional amount.
-Note that when computing your Montana Adjusted Gross Income, you can carryover capital losses incurred prior to becoming a Montana resident or losses from activity in another state.
+Note that when computing your Montana Adjusted Gross Income, you can carry over capital losses incurred prior to becoming a Montana resident or losses from activity in another state.

-If you are a shareholder in an S corporation that is required to pay a federal income tax on its income, and this S corporation did not issue a Montana Schedule K-1, add to your Federal Adjusted Gross Income that portion of your income that has been reduced by the federal income taxes paid by your S corporation.
-Refer to your federal Schedule K-1 to determine the amount of income that you must include as an addition to your Federal Adjusted Gross Income.
+- If you are a shareholder in an S corporation that is required to pay a federal income tax on its income, and this S corporation did not issue a Montana Schedule K-1, add to your Federal Adjusted Gross Income that portion of your income that has been reduced by the federal income taxes paid by your S corporation.
+Refer to your federal Schedule K-1 to determine the amount of income that you must include as an addition to your Federal Adjusted Gross Income. - You must add back to your Federal Adjusted Gross Income any expenses you claimed for state income tax paid.
+This can include the pro-rata share of a state income tax deduction for taxes paid by a pass-through entity in another state or mineral royalty withholding taken as an expense on your Form 1040, Schedule E.